Justy6674/Water4Weightloss-by-Downscale/README.md

     npm install
     ```

-3.  **Install backend dependencies:**

-    ```bash
-    cd functions
-    npm install
-    cd ..
-    ```

 ### 3\.
 Environment Variables & Service Account

 **Step 1: Create `.env.local`**

 Create a file named `.env.local` in the root directory and populate it with the necessary keys from your Firebase project and third-party services.
-These keys are for client-side functionality and server-side APIs like Google AI and Twilio.

 ```bash
 # .env.local